-KEY: \ Assessment: Ex = examinable; CA = Continuous Assessment
+KEY: Assessment: Ex = examinable; CA = Continuous Assessment

 Each of the five BTech subjects has been divided into two modules.
-Students can register full-time and complete the modules in one year or part-time as in the table above.
-Although the maximum duration for a BTech is two years (G23A(a)(4)), students may need additional time to complete the practical and project work to the required standard.
+Students will register full-time and complete the modules in one year as in the table above.
+The maximum duration for the BTech qualification is two years (G23A(a)(4)) The last registration for BTech will be January 2019 as the programme is being phased out.